ae1322/Glacier-care/AUTH_README.md

 # Authentication System

-This document explains the authentication system that has been added to your HealthTranslate application.
+This document explains the authentication system that has been added to your Glacier Care application.

 ## Features